|

 Note:

-If in doubt, use a kernel amplitude
+If in doubt, use kernel amplitude 1.

 Output:

-3D density file in Situs format.
+3D density file in VMD-readable Situs format.

 The new grid follows the coordinate system origin convention of the atomic